google/asylo/asylo/examples/grpc_server/README.md

     service maintain some statistics about the RPCs it receives.
 Using the driver, periodically fetch a snapshot of these statistics from the enclave using `EnterAndRun` and print them out.
-*   **Replace the server timeout with a shutdown RPC:** Instead of specifying the server lifetime with a command-line flag, add an RPC to the translation service that causes the server to shut down.
 *   **Write a gRPC client in another enclave:** Write a gRPC client that makes RPCs to the translation server.
 Run this client inside another enclave.